Radhe Shyam

-Radhe Shyam is a 2022 Indian period romantic drama film written and directed by Radha Krishna Kumar.
-Produced by UV Creations and T-Series, the film was shot simultaneously in Telugu and Hindi languages and stars Prabhas and Pooja Hegde.
-It also features Bhagyashree, Sathyaraj, Jagapathi Babu, Krishnam Raju, Sachin Khedekar, Murali Sharma and Jayaram in supporting roles.
-Set in 1970s Italy, the film revolves around palmist Vikramaditya, who is conflicted between destiny and his love for Dr. Prerana.
+Radhe Shyam is a 2022 Indian period romantic fantasy Drama film written and directed by Radha Krishna Kumar.
+Produced by UV Creations and T-Series, the film was shot simultaneously in Telugu and Hindi languages and stars Prabhas and Pooja Hegde with an ensemble cast of Bhagyashree, Sathyaraj, Krishnam Raju, Kunaal Roy Kapur, Jayaram, Jagapathi Babu, Priyadarshi Pullikonda, Sachin Khedekar and Murali Sharma.
+Set in 1970s Italy, the film revolves around a renowned young astrologer named Vikramaditya, who is conflicted between his destiny and his love for girlfriend Prerana.

-The film's score is composed by Thaman S for the Telugu version while Sanchit Balhara and Ankit Balhara too composed for the Hindi version.
+The film's score was composed by Thaman S for the Telugu version while Sanchit Balhara and Ankit Balhara too composed for the Hindi version.
 The film has two soundtracks: One Hindi and one Telugu.
-Mithoon, Amaal Mallik and Manan Bhardwaj composed the Hindi songs while Justin Prabhakaran composed the Telugu songs.
-The cinematography is handled by Manoj Paramahamsa and editing done by Kotagiri Venkateswara Rao.
-Principal photography of the film commenced in October 2018 and ended in July 2021, with filming taking place in Hyderabad, Italy and Georgia.
+Mithoon, Amaal Mallik, and Manan Bhardwaj composed the Hindi songs while Justin Prabhakaran composed the Telugu songs.
+The cinematography was handled by Manoj Paramahamsa and the editing was done by Kotagiri Venkateswara Rao.
+Principal photography of the film commenced in October 2018 and ended in July 2021, with filming taking place in Hyderabad, Italy, London, and Georgia.
+It employed On-set virtual production technology for a scene set in London.

 Originally planned for a release on 30 July 2021, it was delayed due to the COVID-19 pandemic.
-Radhe Shyam was theatrically released on 11 March 2022 and received mixed to positive reviews, and received praise for the performances (particularly Prabhas and Pooja Hegde), music direction and production values from critics.
-The film was a box office bomb.
+Radhe Shyam was theatrically released on 11 March 2022 and received mixed reviews from critics, who praised the cast performances (especially Prabhas and Hegde), music, and production values, but criticised the screenplay and narration.
+The film grossed ₹140 crore–₹214 crore worldwide to become the third highest-grossing Telugu film of the year.
+However, owing to its huge budget of over ₹200 crore–₹350 crore, the film ended up as a box-office bomb.

+The film also marked Krishnam Raju‘s last film before his death in September 2022.